carvso/GoShort/README.md

-# Frontend Mentor - Shortly URL shortening API Challenge solution
+# GOShort - Trasform the way we see links!

-This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Introducing GoShort – your ultimate destination for hassle-free **URL shortening!** With the power of __Rebrand.ly's__ RESTful API, GoShort empowers users like **you** to effortlessly create personalized and branded shortened links in just a **few clicks**.

-## Table of contents
+## Table of contents 🗃

 - [Overview](#overview)
   - [The challenge](#the-challenge)